Key takeaways on workforce planning software:

 1. Cube

-What it is: FP&A software for workforce planning, headcount forecasting, and financial analysis.
+What it is: AI-powered FP&A software for workforce planning, headcount forecasting, and financial intelligence.

 Who it’s for: Finance teams who need to align workforce costs with budgets, evaluate multiple hiring scenarios, and streamline workforce planning directly within Excel or Google Sheets